PhilipVis/Verummeum/content/blog/portable-package-formats.md

 ## Comparison

 I have tested two software packages that are available in the three different package formats.
 In this section we'll compare the size and performance of these packages to see if there are significant differences between the package formats.
+I have also included the performance of the eopkg packages, which are native on this [Solus](https://getsol.us/home/) system.

 ### VLC